Chart Color Schemes

 Hillside is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hillside's dwelling structures, as per the latest Census, were 88.8% houses and 11.1% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 90.9% houses and 9.1% other dwellings.
-Home ownership in Hillside was higher at 31.8%, with mortgaged dwellings at 54.0% and rented at 14.1%.
-The median monthly mortgage repayment was $1,920, above Melbourne metro's average of $1,800.
-Median weekly rent in Hillside was $380, compared to Melbourne metro's $351.
+The dwelling structure in Hillside, as per the latest Census evaluation, consisted of 88.8% houses and 11.1% other dwellings.
+In comparison, Melbourne metro had 90.9% houses and 9.1% other dwellings.
+Home ownership in Hillside was at 31.8%, with mortgaged dwellings at 54.0% and rented ones at 14.1%.
+The median monthly mortgage repayment in the area was $1,920, higher than Melbourne metro's average of $1,800.
+The median weekly rent figure in Hillside was recorded at $380, compared to Melbourne metro's $351.
 Nationally, Hillside's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing